APRILIA RS660 (2021 - on) Review

 Reliability & build qualityNext up: Value

-We’ve only ridden pre-production launch bikes so far, which are well finished, but we had a few starting problems and engine warning lights flashing, but Aprilia assure us they’re minor software glitches and will be sorted before full production begins.
+Riding pre-production launch bikes, which were well finished, we did have a few starting problems and engine warning lights flashing, but Aprilia assure us they’re minor software glitches and will be sorted before full production begins.

 Value vs rivalsNext up: Equipment